2024 12 Hours of Sebring: Practice

 Three practice sessions were held before the race, all of them on Thursday.
 All sessions lasted for 90 minutes.

-In the first session, Renger van der Zande set the fastest lap in the No. 01 CGR Cadillac at a 1 minute, 48.279 seconds, 0.479 seconds faster than Aitken's No. 31 WCR car.
+In the first session, Renger van der Zande set the fastest lap in the No. 01 CGR Cadillac at 1 minute, 48.279 seconds, 0.479 seconds faster than Aitken's No. 31 WCR car.
 Nick Tandy put the No. 6 Penske Porsche in third overall.
 Hartley and his teammate Delétraz were fourth and fifth for WTR.
 Mikkel Jensen led LMP2 in TDS Racing's No. 11 car with a 1:51.342 second lap, 0.021 seconds ahead of di Resta's No. 22 United Autosports Oreca.
 In GTD Pro, the No. 14 VasserSullivan Lexus of Jack Hawksworth led with a lap of 2 minutes, 00.202 seconds.
 Daniel Serra put the No. 62 Risi Ferrari second.
 Thompson's No. 12 Vasser Sullivan car paced GTD, followed by Grenier's No. 32 Korthoff Mercedes-AMG.
 The session saw one red flag: the No. 5 Proton Competition Mustang Sampling Porsche stopped on track early in the session, with Gianmaria Bruni at the wheel.

 In the second session, Hanson's No. 85 JDC Porsche lapped quickest at 1:48.149, ahead of the No. 01 Cadillac of Bourdais and Derani's No. 31 WCR car.
 WTR were fourth after a lap by Delétraz, and Mathieu Jaminet's No. 6 Penske Porsche was fifth.
 Burdon led LMP2 with a 1:52.078 lap in Riley's No. 74 Oreca, 0.136 seconds ahead of Toby Sowery's CrowdStrike car.
 Hawksworth led GTD Pro in Vasser Sullivan's No. 14 car, followed by Rigon's No. 62 Risi Ferrari.
 In GTD, Thompson was again fastest in class, followed by Spinelli's No. 78 Forte vehicle.
 One red flag was shown during the session: Davide Rigon stopped on track mid-session in the No. 62 Risi Competizione Ferrari.